-The Florida Community Loan Fund maintains active registration as a charitable organization in the State of Florida, and is a qualified nonprofit organization under section 501(c)(3) of the Internal Revenue Service Code.
-FCLF annual financial audits are available to the public and on its website.
+Florida Community Loan Fund maintains active registration as a charitable organization in the State of Florida, and is a qualified nonprofit organization under section 501(c)(3) of the Internal Revenue Service Code.
+FCLF annual financial audits are available to the public and on our website.